izard/RTBench/tools/src/baremetal/readme.txt

-To run the aremetal target on a Linux host, boot linux with 128 MB memory hole, that will be used by baremetal environment: memmap=0x128M$0x18000000
+To run the baremetal target on a Linux host, boot linux with 128 MB memory hole, that will be used by baremetal environment: memmap=0x80M$0x18000000
 Tested with kernels up to 3.0.80, later kernel may have a bug with a memory hole allocation!
 (You will know if that is the case, the kernel will crash on boot)